V0XNIHILI/autolightning/README.md

 # autolightning

+**The authors of this project would like to thank the [Lightning](https://lightning.ai/) team for their amazing work on [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning), which this project is extensively based on.**

 The goal of this project is to achieve zero-code, from-configuration-only training of PyTorch models using PyTorch Lightning.
 This is achieved by using a configuration dictionary that specifies the model, the dataset, the data loaders, etc. The configuration is then used to build all required objects.
 Currently, this leads to an average lines-of-code reduction of 15% compared to a standard PyTorch Lightning, while improving customizability + reproducibility and maintaining the same flexibility as the original code.

 ## Installation